 The ABCs of student financial success are at the heart of everything we do here at CampusLogic.
 In part one of this four-part series, I shared an overview of our ABCs—Access, Borrowing, and Completion, and the critical roles each plays in the student finance journey.
 A former Director of Financial Aid and a strong advocate for making higher education more achievable for all students, I’ll share data and connect you to industry research about the importance of accessibility in this, the second installment of the series.

-As mentioned in the first installment of the ABCs of Student Finance series, higher education is often considered the gateway to the American Dream.
+As mentioned in the first installment of the ABCs of Student Financial Success series, higher education is often considered the gateway to the American Dream.
 But not everyone has the same ability to access higher education—to even get a foot in the door.
-Increasing accessibility means expanding students’ knowledge of institutional options, expanding access to counselling resources so they are making the right decision, and improving accessibility across at-risk populations where education can truly be life-changing.
+Increasing accessibility means expanding students’ knowledge of institutional options, expanding access to counseling resources so they are making the right decision, and improving accessibility across at-risk populations where education can truly be life-changing.
 And while there are many initiatives that can work toward achieving access—or tying back to it—there are two critical focal points: Standardization of Counseling Resources and Implementation of State Reinvestment (which I’ll cover in our next piece).

 Standardization of Counseling Resources

 There’s a recommended student-to-counselor ratio in k-12 of 250 to 1, according to the American School Counselor Association (ASCA).
 But in the 2014-15 school year, the nation nearly doubled the recommended ratio.
 The U.S. averaged a 482 to 1 ratio that year, with several states in excess of 700 to 1.